sukumarreddyp/git-github/README.md

 # git-github
-this is for training purpose
+this is for training purpose for sukumar